Skip to main content

 Who Founded DeSmet, South Dakota?

 The Ingalls family arrived in the area in 1879 because Charles Ingalls was broke.
+No surprise there.
 After the grasshopper plagues in Walnut Grove and a tough stint in Iowa, Pa took a job as a clerk and timekeeper for the railroad.
 This wasn't a grand quest for freedom so much as a steady paycheck.
-Because of that job, the family was allowed to winter in the surveyors' house.
-While the books make this feel like a cozy, isolated adventure, they were essentially living in a company-owned building on a site that had already been surveyed and bought by a corporation.

 In the books, Laura paints a picture of a wide-open world where they were the first to stake a claim.
 In reality, the "founding" of De Smet was a bit more of a corporate affair involving railroad scouts and land speculators.
 Names like Western Town Lot Company show up on the official paperwork more often than "Ingalls."
 However, being the first family on the ground meant they were the ones who turned a railroad camp into a community.
-Charles was instrumental in organizing the first school district and helped build the First Congregational Church.
+Pa was instrumental in organizing the first school district and helped build the First Congregational Church.
 He wasn't just a resident; he was a literal architect of the town’s social and physical foundations.

 Town Girls